ajoshiusc/svreg_multiparc/README.md

 subbasename: this is as in BrainSuite processed MRI.
 If the input t1 was path/inmri.nii.gz then subbasename is path/inmri.nii.gz
 multiatlas_dir: directory path where multi atlas was unzipped in step 1.
 BraiSuitePath: Path of BrainSuite installation
-AtlasName: 'all' for all atlases, or specify the one atlas that you want to use
+AtlasName: 'all' for all atlases, or specify the one atlas that you want to use.
+Ex. ./svreg_multiparc.sh /path/subjectmriname /path/USCBrainMulti /path/BrainSuite19b DKT40